obah2008/Active-directory-project/Slack & Shuffle integration/Shuffle setup.md

 - On the **Slack** dashboard head over to the channel we created a few steps ago, and copy the channel ID from the URL
 - Back on the **Shuffle** dashboard paste the channel ID on on the channel section on the Shuffle-slack app
 - On slack we can now see the alerts from splunk
-- Now we can create an email that's sent to the
+- Now we can create an email that's sent to the SOC analyst. using the User input trigger we can create a message that is sent to the SOC analyst to trigger the rest of the playbook
 ![image](https://github.com/user-attachments/assets/5feec893-93ae-4182-a7a0-5dd5ae23f2fa)

 ### Creating a playbook